- Course 1: How to Be Hate Free

 Let people know that this is a cause you are passionate about, but always be considerate, not forceful.
 Keep with you the understanding that everyone has the right to their opinions, beliefs and even the right not to believe.
 Have the understanding that all of us are different, all of us have the right to our diverse opinions and perspectives, beliefs and doubts.
 With this in mind, never attempt to force an agenda or belief that would rob someone of their freedom to believe or even their right to abstain from it.

 Everyone has the right to their culture.
 Everyone has a right to their own individuality but NO one has the right to attempt to rob anyone of theirs.
 Any culture that endorses hate also endangers the lives, integrity and freedom of the human race.
 What we do NOT have the right to ever do is to “hate” others, display acts of hate, or to teach others to do the same.
 In time, we will learn how to better understand one another, how to love one another, how to accept people for who they are and where they are in this journey of life.
+No one is perfect.
 We are all flawed but yet we all aspire to become something beautiful in the eyes of one another.
-Everyone longs for the hour that they can be made into something that everyone can consider “perfect”.
-Until then, let us simply learn how NOT to hate…
+Everyone desires to be perceived and accepted as one without flaw or imperfection.
+Until then, let us simply learn how NOT to hate.